Squidex/squidex-identity/README.md

 ## Screenshots

-The UI is based on the templates for ASP.NET Core and Bootstrap v4.
-You can also define the logo, footer text links, bootstrap and a custom style.
+The UI is based on the templates for ASP.NET Core and Bootstrap v4, but highly customizable.
+You can define a custom logo, footer text and links, a bootstrap theme or/and a custom style and many more.
 The UI has been designed to be lightweight and easy to integrate.

 ![Login Screen](https://raw.githubusercontent.com/Squidex/squidex-identity/master/screenshots/screenshot-01.png "Login Screen")